 New Mexico opts for veto power on spent nuclear fuel debate

 ALBUQUERQUE, N.M.
-(AP) — Lawmakers have endorsed a measure that calls for banning the storage of spent nuclear fuel in New Mexico, unless the state provides its consent first.
-Democratic lawmakers have been raising concerns that opening the door to waste from commercial nuclear power plants around the U.S. would result in New Mexico becoming the nation's dumping ground.
-The legislation passed the House on Friday and governor intends to sign it.
-A handful of Democrats joined Republicans in voting against the bill.
-They say it challenges longstanding federal authority over nuclear safety matters and will lead to costly new court challenges.

-ALBUQUERQUE, N.M.
-(AP) — An effort to keep spent nuclear fuel produced by commercial U.S. nuclear power plants from being shipped to New Mexico cleared its final legislative hurdle Friday, and Democratic Gov. Michelle Lujan Grisham intends to sign the measure.
+(AP) — New Mexico's governor on Friday signed legislation aimed at keeping spent nuclear fuel produced by commercial U.S. nuclear power plants from being shipped to the state, just hours after the measure cleared its final legislative hurdle.

 The Nuclear Regulatory Commission may announce a decision soon on whether to grant a license for the project spearheaded by Holtec International, which has spent an estimated $80 million over the past eight years on the approval process.